sudo-b0n3/taskr/README.md

 # Taskr

 Taskr is a lightweight macOS menu bar companion for rapidly capturing and organizing nested checklists.
-The app stays out of the way until you trigger it with the global hotkey (`⌃⌥N`) or click the menu bar icon, letting you focus on the tasks you want to track.
+The app stays out of the way until you trigger it with your global hotkey (default `⌃⌥N`) or click the menu bar icon, letting you focus on the tasks you want to track.

 ## Features
 - **Fast path-based capture** – Create deeply nested subtasks in one line using `/`-delimited paths with optional quoted segments.